-1. The Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that Robeco believes are detrimental to society, such as exposure to controversial weapons, and fossil fuels.
+1. The Fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that Robeco believes are detrimental to society, such as investments in controversial behaviour, controversial weapons, and certain fossil fuel-related activities.
 2. The Fund promotes good governance and sustainable corporate practices through proxy voting, which contributes to long-term shareholder value creation.
 This includes taking an active stance on social and environmental topics through Robeco's proxy voting policy.
-3. The Fund promotes having a substantially lower corporate Carbon Footprint than the General Market Index.
+3. The Fund promotes having a lower corporate Carbon Footprint than the General Market Index.
+4. The Fund's promotes having a weighted average ESG score that is better than that of the General Market Index.
+5. The Fund limits investing in companies with an elevated sustainability risk based on ESG risk scores whereas all such investments require approval from the Sustainable Investment Center of Expertise that oversees that all investments are substantiated and eligible based on a fundamental review on the sustainability risk.